-Tropical Storm Laura forecast to become major hurricane over Gulf of Mexico
+Laura strengthens to hurricane status over Gulf of Mexico

-Laura is expected to strengthen to a hurricane Tuesday
+Laura is expected to strengthen to a major hurricane Wednesday

-Tropical Storm Laura is forecast to reach hurricane status Tuesday and then become a major hurricane over the Northwestern Gulf of Mexico Wednesday, the National Hurricane Center says.
+Laura strengthened from tropical storm to hurricane status Tuesday morning and is expected to become a major hurricane over the Northwestern Gulf of Mexico Wednesday, the National Hurricane Center reported.

-Laura, as of Tuesday morning, is 625 miles southeast of the city of Lake Charles in Louisiana and has maximum sustained winds of near 70 mph with higher gusts.
-It is now becoming “better organized” over the Southeastern Gulf of Mexico, according to the NHC.
+"NOAA Hurricane Hunter reports that #Laura has become a hurricane," tweeted the National Hurricane Center Tuesday morning.
+Data from the Hurricane Hunter aircraft indicate that Laura has become a hurricane with maximum sustained winds of 75 mph, with higher gusts, said the National Hurricane Center in Miami.

 "Significant strengthening is forecast during the next 48 hours, and Laura is now expected to be a major hurricane at landfall," the agency said in its latest advisory.